gr0uch/simulacra/README.md

 document.appendChild(bind(data, bindings))
 ```

-The DOM will update *if and only if* any of the bound data keys are assigned.
+The DOM will update *if and only if* any of the bound keys are assigned.

 All mount functions are "offline" operations, they mutate elements which exist only in memory.
-By default, the key value will be assigned to the element's `textContent` property, additional functions for mounting and unmounting may be used for arbitrary element manipulation.
+By default, the value will be assigned to the element's `textContent` property (or `value` or `checked` for inputs), additional functions for mounting and unmounting may be used for arbitrary element manipulation.

-The mount & unmount functions are passed in as the 2nd and 3rd arguments respectively, and have the signature (`node`, `value`, `oldValue`, `index`).
+The mount & unmount functions are passed in as the second and third arguments respectively, and have the signature (`node`, `value`, `oldValue`, `index`).
 For example, to manipulate a node before mounting it, one may do this:

 ```js
 bind($('.name'), function (node, value) {